-(vi) Only the object of an autonomous means of valid cognition is established to be the support for the path to be meditated on
+(vi) Only the object of an autonomous means of valid cognition is established to be the support for the path to be cultivated

-By teaching positively how the inference is apprehended by way of the five (elements), one negates eliminatively the non-acceptance of autonomous arguments.
+In view of these six points, by teaching positively how inference apprehends by way of the five (elements), one negates an elimination, the non-acceptance of autonomous arguments.

-B-iii The way of meditatively cultivating, having become certain by the inferential vision
+B-iii The way of practicing meditation, having become certain by the inferential vision

-The way of meditatively cultivating. [[[Among four, the first: how to cultivate]]]
+The way of practicing mediation. [[[Among four, the first: how to practice]]]

-B-iii-1 How to cultivate
+B-iii-1 How to practice